risawitama/verbose-potato/README.md

-## Do you know where you can get chicken broth in bulk?
-The stock market.
+## Why do pirates not know the alphabet?
+They always get stuck at "C".